mrs-brubotics/documentation_brubotics/source/Configuration_for_Manual_Flight.rst

 .. admonition:: note

-  If you charge the LiPo battery and you get the low voltage error on the screen, then you should charge it under NiMH for a couple of minutes on a current below 0.7A (use the blue charger for that).
+  If you charge the LiPo battery and you get the low voltage error on the screen, then you should charge it under NiMH for a couple of minutes on a current below 0.7A (`source <https://www.youtube.com/watch?v=clsBhxOo34Q>`__).
+Use the blue charger.

 Binding the RC transmitter with the RC receiver
 -------------------------------------------------